WooCommerce Product Data: Extracting and Syncing from WordPress Stores

 WooCommerce REST API

 The WooCommerce REST API provides programmatic access to store data through standard HTTP endpoints.
 It is the preferred method when you have authorized access, such as managing your own store's data or integrating with a partner store that provides API credentials.
+For a broader discussion of when to use APIs versus scraping, see our guide on web scraping vs. official APIs for ecommerce.

 Authentication